unfoldingWord-dev/translationStudio-Info/docs/Appendix.rst

 *For Android*

- * Power Point - use the 'download' button to download from here: (https://github.com/unfoldingWord-dev/translationRecorder-Info/blob/master/presentations/translationRecorder_Starting_a_New_Project%20v1.2.4.pptx)
+ * `Power Point <https://github.com/unfoldingWord-dev/translationRecorder-Info/blob/master/presentations/translationRecorder_Starting_a_New_Project%20v1.2.4.pptx>`_- use the 'download' button to download from here: ()
  * PDF - view the file here: (https://github.com/unfoldingWord-dev/translationRecorder-Info/blob/master/presentations/translationRecorder_Starting_a_New_Project%20v1.2.4.pdf)

 *For Desktop*